Safar Tamam Howa: Summary

-Qudisa is the head of the house where she lives with, her two sons Sami and Jamal, her niece named Rija, brother-in-law Anwar and Anwar's daughter Anoushey.
-Anoushey and Sami love each other since childhood and want to marry however one day Rija gets murdered.
-After the sad demise of her, not only their marriage postponds but the lives of the people of the house completely change.
+Qudsia is the head of the house where she lives with her two sons Sami and Jamal, her niece named Rija, brother-in-law Anwar and Anwar's daughter Anoushey.
+While Sami loves Anoushey since childhood, she agrees to marry Jamal under a previously stipulated arrangement by Qudsia's husband.
+However, one day Rija is suddenly found dead under mysterious circumstances.
+After her sad demise being shrouded in mystery, the lives of the people in the house completely change under the burden of hatred, jealousy and unwarranted assumptions.